 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.

 The word korma means ‘braise’.
 Kormas are mild Indian curries braised in yogurt, broth, water, or cream.
-Chicken Korma traces its origins to the royal North Indian (Mughal) kitchens.
+Korma traces its origins to the royal North Indian (Mughal) kitchens.

 In North Indian cooking, korma is traditionally made with yogurt and cream and is garnished with sauteed raisins and nuts.